The Care Act 2014 - how it affects you

 What we're doing to implement the changes

-Our new website, Locate - care and support in County Durham, provides a central point for all information about care and support and the services available to support your needs.
+Our website, Locate - care and support in County Durham, provides a central point for all information about care and support and the services available to support your needs.
 It will also provide you with the tools and information to manage your care needs online.

 What were the key changes from April 2015?